[Spoilers for The Good Place below. Obviously.]

 Unfortunately, there’s still the Robots vs. Wrestlers episode, where Ted has to choose between being with a group of people who share his intellectual interests, or going to see a robots vs wrestlers match with his friends.
 While Ted is obviously a snob, he also genuinely likes poetry and art.
 A possible redeeming feature for a terrible date is that she has a book by Pablo Neruda on her coffee table.
 He’s also memorized lines from the Divine Comedy in the original Italian.
 Nobody does that to appear snooty: it’s too much damn work.
 The only reason someone would do that would be because they really, really like Dante Alighieri.

 Robots vs Wrestlers, however, makes it clear that Ted’s friends don’t value his interests at all.
 Whenever he brings up poetry or any similar intellectual pursuits, they make fart noises.
 They aren’t mocking these things Ted is being snobby about them; they’re mocking those interests because they’re perceived as nerdy or lame.
 The reaction isn’t “well that stuff isn’t for me.”
 It’s “you’re stupid for bothering with it.”

 In the episode, Ted ends up at high-society party where he finds other people who enjoy many of the more intellectual things that he can’t discuss with his friends, like crosswords and Dante.
 However, he’s made to choose between staying at the party or joining his friends at the robots versus wrestlers event.
 HIMYM’s answer to that dilemma is that you should abandon that stupid nerd stuff.
 It’s fine that your friends deride you for enjoying it.
 The only possible reason someone might like that sort of thing is because they’re a snob and should be put in their place.
 Ted, obviously, goes to wrestling match.

-The Good Place doesn’t do that.
-It goes 180 degrees in the opposite direction.
+The Good Place goes in the opposite direction.